anthol42/deepboard/docs/resultTable/ResultTable.md

 - `cli`: The cli arguments
 - `comment`: The comment, if any
 - `flush_each`: Every how many logs does the logger save them to the database?
-- `keep_each`: If the training has a lot of steps, it might be preferable to not
+- `keep_each`: If the training has a lot of steps, it might be preferable to not log every step to save space and speed up the process.
+This parameter controls every how many step we store the log.
+1 means we save at every steps.
+10 would mean that we drop 9 steps to save 1.
+- `auto_log_plt`: If True, automatically detect if matplotlib figures were generated and log them.
+Note that it checks only when a method on the socket is called.
+It is better to log them manually because you can set the appropriate step, epoch and split.
+- `disable`: If true, disable the logwriter, meaning that nothing will be written to the database.

 **Return:**
 - The log writer